Solar panels can boost home values by up to $79,000

 Solar panels can offer 100% cost recovery through property value increases alone, plus ongoing electricity savings.
 Unlike renovations that primarily enhance aesthetics or comfort, solar provides measurable, quantifiable financial benefits.

-At the same time, household electricity costs are expected to increase substantially as utilities expand capacity to meet growing demand.
+At the same time, household electricity costs are expected to increase immensely as utilities expand capacity to meet growing demand.
 With electricity prices historically increasing around 2.8% annually, the value of solar's fixed energy costs becomes more significant each year.

 The 5% to 10% property value increase reflects the market's recognition of solar as a valuable, long-term asset.
 It's one of the few home improvements that can pay for itself through property value increases alone and then deliver decades of additional savings.